Taxes for Startups Taxes. Not the most fun topic to discuss, but it is important…

-Changes to IRS Deadlines for Tax Year 2016 – What You Need to Know
+2016 Changes to IRS Tax Deadlines: What You Need to Know

 As if keeping track of what taxes to pay and when wasn’t hard enough already, Congress has changed some important filing deadlines, which are effective for tax years beginning after December 31, 2015.
 Sadly, your personal tax deadline is still April 15th, but there have been several shifts in the business tax world that should be on your radar.